mohse-n/L7N_EtherLab/Installation guides/RTAI Installation Guide.md

 ```

 ### 3. Patch, configure, and build the kernel
-Replace the default .config file with the configuration file of the associated Ubuntu kernel,
+Replace the default Ubuntu .config file with the configuration file of the associated Ubuntu kernel,
 ```bash
 cp /usr/src/linux-image-3.4.6-generic-amd64/boot/config-3.4.6-030406-generic /usr/src/linux-3.4.6/.config
 ```